Gravitational lensing for interstellar power transmission: Detection sensitivity

 \subsubsection{Single lens: transmission from its focal region}

 In the case, when the lens is at the transmitter node, the situation is quite different from the one that we considered in Sec.~\ref{sec:nosie-receiver}.
-In this case the angular extend of the Einstein ring is given by (\ref{eq:theta1-t}).
-The angular size of the stellar lens is $R_1/z_{\tt t}=2.26\times 10^{-9}(R_1/R_\odot)(10\,{\rm pc}/z_{\tt t})\,{\rm rad}$, similar to that of the Einstein ring.
+In this case the angular extent of the Einstein ring is given by (\ref{eq:theta1-t}).
+The angular size of the stellar lens as seen by the distant receiver is $R_1/z_{\tt r}=2.26\times 10^{-9}(R_1/R_\odot)(10\,{\rm pc}/z_{\tt r})\,{\rm rad}$, similar to that of the Einstein ring.
 A conventional telescope with a practical diameter will not be able to resolve this star, therefore, the use of a coronagraph is out of the question.
 Thus, the light emitted by that stellar lens and received by the telescope will be the noise that must be dealt with.
 In other words, the light from the Einstein ring will arrive together with the unattenuated light from the star.

-We consider the Sun as a stand-alone for the lens 1.
+We consider the Sun as a stand-in for lens 1.
 In this case, assuming the Sun's temperature\footnote{See \url{https://en.wikipedia.org/wiki/Sun}} to be $T_\odot=5\,772$~K, we estimate the solar brightness from Planck's radiation law: {}